 Section 8.11 of the Code provides bounds within which the initial capital base for an existing covered pipeline would "normally occur".
-However, the Code does not make these bounds mandatory, and in fact, in Section 8.10 prescribes a number of other factors to be taken into account in setting the initial capital base.
+The initial capital base normally should not fall outside the range of values determined in accordance with Sections 8.10(a) and 8.10(b) of the Code.
+However, the Code does not make these bounds mandatory, and in fact, in Section 8.10 of the Code prescribes a number of other factors to be taken into account in setting the initial capital base.
 The competitive bidding process through which Epic Energy acquired the DBNGP removed the initial capital base from within the indicative bounds of Section 8.11 of the Code.